 Choosing the right components is a balancing act of performance, cost, and availability.
 In Component Selection, we:

-A well-crafted BOM is critical—it’s the shopping list that keeps the project on track and within budget.
+A well-crafted BOM is critical—it's the shopping list that keeps the project on track and within budget.
+In the context of new product development in electronics, poor component selection at this stage can cause delays months later when obsolescence or lead-time issues surface.

 Stage 4: Schematic Design: